 A surge in dopamine and oxytocin release means dad’s brain creates a positive association with close interaction with the baby.
 It seems that skin to skin with dad can help natural parenting instincts kick in.

 Indeed, many dads have gone without skin-to-skin contact and have been excellent, hands-on parents.
 It isn’t something that, if skipped, will mean an insecure parental bond.

 However, it does seem that research shows this natural rewiring can be an essential part of early parenting.
 Perhaps it’s something to do with a positive biological association with a baby.
 When it’s 2 am, and the baby is crying (again), that positive association could mean coping just a bit better.

 Read next: Postpartum Self-Care Tips for New Moms

-When the baby is fussing with her mom, it could mean stepping in without a request to offer a hand.
-It might mean being just a bit more confident in being more hands-on.
-Or opting to wear or hold the baby rather than swaddling or putting in the swing for extended periods (baby gear isn’t inherently wrong but can be overused).
+When the baby is fussing with her mom, it could mean stepping in without requesting a hand.
+It might mean being just a bit more confident in being more hands-on or opting to wear or hold the baby rather than swaddling or putting in the swing for extended periods.

 Rewiring the brain to seek a baby’s close contact can mean an easier transition for dad, baby, and mother.

 We often hear about the importance of skin to skin between mother and baby.
 It helps prevent postnatal bleeding, aids in beginning lactation, and helps stabilize the baby’s breathing and temperature.